sinaahmadi/sinaahmadi.github.io/_posts/2019-06-26-research-visit-to-copenhagen.md

     </div>
 </div>

 The very first thing that looks different in the two dictionaries is that the noun entry in ODS is capitalized while in DDO, it is in small.
-This is because Danish nouns used to follow the capitalization rule which still exists in German which is no more the case for Modern Danish.
+This is because Danish nouns historically used to follow the capitalization rule, as German still does, but is no more the case for Modern Danish.

 Unlike DDO where senses are fine-grained and well-organized with concise and clear descriptions and structure, ODS descriptions contain irrelevant information such as citations and examples which may not be directly useful for our task.
 On the other hand, such information are not structured in a way that we can retrieve certain parts easily.